PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/chapter5/Readme.md

     lab:
 ```

 It is very simple.
 We defined "random" service using the code contained in "app" directory.
-We will expose container port 3000 to a random host one.
+We will expose  port 3000 to a random host one.

 2 - We will now build images using "lab1" as project name.
 Notice that we defined "lab" network.
 Docker daemon will create "lab1_random" image and "lab1_lab" network.
 ```